bloominstituteoftechnology/DS-Unit-1-Sprint-3-Data-Storytelling/module1-find-portfolio-ideas/template.md

 ## You

 What do you care about?
+Aerospace, AI

 What do you know about?
+A little about both

 What decisions do you face?
+Finding information that people would be interested in, not just my personal interestes.

 ## Seven templates